 What is The Most Common Keg Coupler?

 The most common coupler in the US is the D coupler or “D” System Coupler.
-This coupler will fit most kegs in America, and if you aren’t sure about the type of coupler or sankey needed to tap a keg.
+This coupler will fit most kegs in America.
+Is also used as a keg filling coupler, and if you aren’t sure about the type of coupler or sankey needed to tap a keg.
 The best thing you can do is ask your local distributor who carries that type of beer.
 They’ll point you in the right direction.

 How to Change a Coupler?